First shots fired in the Revolution. “The shot heard ’round

 Fort Ticonderoga, NY

-Americans captured fort and its artillery.
+Americans captured the fort and its artillery.

 17 June 1775